 FDA’s interpretation no doubt reflects recent reports of injuries caused by customers of ice cream parlors and other establishments that use dry ice in the preparation of their products.
 These reports prompted the FDA to issue a safety alert in August 2018, warning the public of potential dangers of eating food prepared with dry ice or liquid nitrogen.
 The FDA warned of the “potential for serious injury from eating, drinking, or handling food products prepared by adding liquid nitrogen at the point of sale, immediately before consumption.”
-You can check out the FDA’s warning here.

 The FDA stated its concerns clearly: